eformsignen/eformsignen.github.io/help/chapter5.rst

 Check
 --------------------

-The **Check** component is used to check whether an item is checked or not.
-This component is similar to the **Radio** component, but it is used for checking the status of an item (whether it is checked or not) while the **Radio** component is used for checking which item among multiple items is checked.
+The **Check** field is used to check whether an item is checked or not.
+This field is similar to the **Radio** field, but it is used for checking the status of an item (whether it is checked or not) while the **Radio** field is used for checking which item among multiple items is checked.

 |image4|

-When data is downloaded in the CSV format, the **Check** component’s input value is displayed as follows:
+When data is downloaded in the CSV format, the **Check** field’s input value is displayed as follows:

 -  When the item is checked: true

 -  When the item is not checked: false

-In Word and PowerPoint, the **Check** component is shown as a rectangular shape.
+In Word and PowerPoint, the **Check** field is shown as a rectangular shape.
 Make sure to enter data inside the rectangular shape.

-**Component Properties**
+**Field Properties**

 .. figure:: resources/check-component-properties-1.png
-   :alt: Setting Check Component Properties
+   :alt: Setting Check Field Properties
    :width: 250px

 **① ID**

-Each Check component must be given a different ID.
-If multiple check components are given the same ID, then only the value of the last component is displayed.
+Each Check field must be given a different ID.
+If multiple check fields are given the same ID, then only the value of the last field is displayed.

 **② Check Style**

-You can specify the style of each component in **Component Properties**.
+You can specify the style of each cfield in **Field Properties**.
 The check box is set as the default style, and you can change it to another style (radio button or red circle).

 The below example shows how check boxes are displayed according to the selected style.